 Tough Times and Courageous Leadership: The members of the St. Louis storefront church were very poor, so Austin and Selena Layne took the money they bought with them from New York City and bought 25 chairs, a stove and the two of them wall-papered the interior of the building.
-Here they worshipped until it was leased from under them; they were forced to moved.
+Here they worshipped until it was leased from under them; they were forced to move.
 They found a place on Laclede, only smaller and less desirable, without conveniences and a horse stable next to it.
-The rent was $20.00 a month.
-With high hopes that God would open a way for them, they got a more desirable place in the Fall of 1920 on Leffingwell and Bernard Street which was more commodious and sanitary, but the rent was $30.00 per month.
-Some of the members thought they had a hard enough time getting $20.00 and the question was asked, "How are we going to get $30.00 per month?"
-Their courageous leader told them, "God would provide," and so He did!
+The rent was $20 a month.
+With high hopes that God would open a way for them, they got a more desirable place in the Fall of 1920 on Leffingwell and Bernard Street, which was more commodious and sanitary, but the rent was $30 per month.
+Some members thought they had a hard enough time getting $20, and the question was asked, “How are we going to get $30 per month?”
+Their courageous leader told them, “God would provide,” and so He did!

-The Vision Comes to Pass On January 18, 1948, the Temple Church of Christ, 4146 Washington Boulevard, St. Louis, Missouri was built and equipped for a total of $125,000.
+The Vision Comes to Pass On January 18, 1948: The Temple Church of Christ, 4146 Washington Boulevard in St. Louis, Missouri was built and equipped for a total of $125,000.
 On September 12, 1948, the Corner Stone was laid.
-On February 18, 1949 the saints worshipped in their new edifice and the first Communion Service was held.
+On February 18, 1949, the saints worshipped in their new edifice and the first Communion Service was held.
 On November 25, 1962, Temple Church of Christ liquidated the mortgage, six years before maturity.
-The last project to be completed by Bishop Layne was the central air-conditioning which cost $11,000.
+The last project to be completed by Bishop Layne was the central air-conditioning, which cost $11,000.